-CO1: understand the concepts of marketing management

-CO2: demonstrate effective understanding of relevant functional areas of marketing management and its application.

-CO3: learn about marketing process for different types of products and services CO4: understand the tools used by marketing managers in decision situations
+- CO1: understand the marketing environment (micro and macro) - CO2: demonstrate effective understanding of relevant functional areas of marketing management and its application. - CO3: learn about marketing process for different types of products and services. - CO4: understand the promotional tools used by marketing managers in different situations.